 Supporting communities and social movements on the front line of struggles to protect land, water and life, and to build regenerative alternatives to mining and extractivism.

 Grabbing and destroying ecosystems on a vast scale in order to exploit minerals, metals and fossil fuels, the extractive industries are driving climate change and toxifying water and land for generations to come.

-When ecosystems are destroyed, communities and their ancestral lands are profoundly violated.
-Backed by state governments, extractive companies are increasingly associated with multiple human and ecological rights abuses, including the murder of Earth Defenders who oppose destructive projects.
+When ecosystems are destroyed, communities and their ancestral lands suffer.
+Backed by state governments, extractive companies are often associated with human and ecological rights abuses, including killings of Earth Defenders who oppose destructive projects.

 In recent years Gaia’s long-standing community partners have found their lands, livelihoods and cultures threatened by the extractive industries.
 We are working alongside these frontline communities to assert their right to defend their homes, revive and strengthen the customary laws and practices that have conserved their territories for millennia, and campaign to protect their sacred lands.

 Extractivism is driven by the unsustainable consumption and speculation of rich nations and the world’s elites.
 Regulating extraction is important, but we also need to explore how we can drastically reduce it.
 Earth’s systems simply cannot sustain this extractive onslaught.

 Going beyond extractivism requires us to transcend today’s dominant anthropocentric worldview that regards Nature as an inert ‘resource’ to be exploited and commodified relentlessly.
 Together with social movements and allies, Gaia is actively exploring and promoting ‘post-extractivism’ from an Earth-centred perspective.
 This involves shifting power over Earth’s common wealth away from transnational corporations and elites, back into the hands of citizens and communities committed to sustaining the living world for all species.